Jake Boggs

 python track.py --video <path_to_your_video.mp4> --output <your_results_folder>

 Replace <path_to_your_video.mp4> with the actual file path and <your_results_folder> with where you want the main output directory created.
-Check the README on GitHub for other options (like choosing the YOLO model).
+Check the README on GitHub for other options.